West Albury

 West Albury faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both younger and older age cohorts exhibit high prevalence of common health conditions.
-Only approximately 52% (~1,935 people) have private health cover, a rate lower than the national average.
-Mental health issues and arthritis are the most prevalent medical conditions in West Albury, affecting 10.4 and 10.1% of residents respectively.
-However, 60.6% of residents claim to be completely free from medical ailments, compared to 63.3% across Rest of NSW.
-The working-age population in West Albury faces notable health challenges due to elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over, with 26.7% (1,002 people) compared to the national average of 23.4%.
-Health outcomes among seniors present some challenges, with rankings generally in line with the broader population.
+Only approximately 52% (~1,935 people) have private health cover, which is relatively low.
+Mental health issues impact 10.4% of residents, while arthritis affects 10.1%.
+In comparison, 60.6% of West Albury residents claim to be free from medical ailments, compared to 63.3% across Regional NSW.
+The working-age population in the area faces notable health challenges due to elevated chronic condition rates.
+West Albury has a higher proportion of seniors (26.8%, or 1,006 people) than Regional NSW (23.4%).
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health